 Marta signed with London based agency "International Actors London" after 3 great years in a co-op.
 She is very excited to be working with them and is looking forward to taking the next steps in her career with their support.

-Early last year Marta launched her own theatre company, Starbound Theatre, and in December they staged their first production: "Pizza Man" by Darlene Craviotto at the Etcetera Theatre in London.
+Early in 2017 Marta launched her own theatre company, Starbound Theatre, and in December that year they staged their first production: "Pizza Man" by Darlene Craviotto at the Etcetera Theatre in London.
 On September 17th 2018 Starbound produced its second full-length show, “I will miss you when you’re gone” at the Hen and Chickens Theatre, which got some great audience feedback and reviews.
 In 2019, Starbound has co-produced new writing piece “The Net” with Lights Down Productions, which premièred at the Tristan Bates Theatre as part of this year’s Camden Fringe lineup.

-Videogame "Herald" (Wispfire Games), where Marta voiced Lady Tabatha Veazie, was released on Steam, GOG, and Humble in February 2018; and “Green Hell” (Creepy Jar Games) where she voiced Mia, is now available for pre-release on Steam.
-She has been working on her first major AAA title in 2018, Tom Clancy’s The Division 2 (Ubisoft Games) - now available on console and PC - and in 2019 she was lucky to be picked as the Spanish voice for protagonist Jesse Faden in “Control” (Remedy Games).
+Videogame "Herald" (Wispfire Games), where Marta voiced Lady Tabatha Veazie, was released on Steam, GOG, and Humble in February 2018; and “Green Hell” (Creepy Jar Games) where she voiced Mia, is now available on Steam.
+She worked on her first major AAA title in 2018, Tom Clancy’s The Division 2 (Ubisoft Games) - now available on console and PC - and in 2019 she was lucky to be picked as the Spanish voice for protagonist Jesse Faden in “Control” (Remedy Games).

 "Herald is a delight to play.
 It has a cast of complex, interesting, and incredibly voiced characters, beautifully captivating art design, and a fresh and fun story..." - The Overpowered Noobs

 "Despite indie roots, Herald also benefits from superb voice acting, bringing the cast to life and livening dialogue-heavy sections." - Matt Kamen & Andy Robertson, The Guardian.